モロッコ

 getting a little lost in maze-like streets,

-and after taking a deep breath in the desert, the next enjoyment awaits.
+taking a deep breath in the desert, and another delight awaits.

 -

-Starting in Casablanca, the blue town of Chefchaouen, historic Fes, and then to the Sahara Desert.
+Starting in Casablanca, the blue town of Chefchaouen, historic Fez, and then to the Sahara Desert.

-Camel treks to dune camps and bonfires under the starry sky are the highlights of the trip.
+Camel-led dune camps and bonfires under the starry sky are trip highlights.

-In Marrakech, wander the souks and mosques to savor Morocco's colors and culture.
+In Marrakech, wander the souks and mosques and savor Morocco's colors and culture.

 Signature points